CodeAnk2829/git-tutorial/README.md

 commiting from test branch
 added one line from test branch whereas deleted three lines from master branch commit c1 not from topic branch but from the test branch

+Added git remote and curretly working on test branch